loic-ehrhardt/pyHonGo/README.md

 Blue | Switch **profile**
 Exit | Exit the game

-As this has only been tested on my personal TV remote control, the key bindings are likely to be different on other TVs / TV remotes.
-A possible workaround is to identify manually the value of your TV remote and update them in the source file.
+As this has only been tested on my personal TV remote control, the key bindings are likely to differ on other TVs / TV remotes.
+A possible workaround is to manually identify the value of your TV remote and update them in the source file.
 To identify the values, run:

 ```
 python2 ./remotecontrol.py